caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 But the stone creature merely followed me with its gaze and gave no other signs of being alive or otherwise active.

-— What's up with that piece of stone?! — i almost cried for i was pretty disturbed by its behaviour.
+— What's up with that piece of stone?! — i almost cried, becoming pretty disturbed by its behaviour.

 — I'm trying to figure out that myself, — Sasha replied after a few daunting